 In exchange for your prospects' information, you need to offer them something valuable, like a FREE white paper, FREE samples, exclusive content, etc. Filling out a form is nobody's idea of a good time, so you need to make it worth their while.

-Once you have instituted these steps, you will begin to grow your very own lucrative House Prospect list.
+Once you have instituted these steps, you will begin to grow your very own lucrative prospect list.

-For more information on how to market to your House Prospect list, refer to Chapter 24: Track & Tweak.
+For more information on how to market to your prospect list, refer to Chapter 24: Track & Tweak.